Trump Sues in 3 States, Laying Ground for Contesting Outcome

 As Democrat Joe Biden inched closer to the 270 Electoral College votes needed to win the White House, President Donald Trump's campaign put into action the legal strategy the president had signaled for weeks: attacking the integrity of the voting process in states where the result could mean his defeat.

 Democrats scoffed at the legal challenges the president's campaign filed Wednesday in Pennsylvania, Michigan and Georgia.
-And the flurry of court action did not seem obviously destined to affect the election's outcome.
+In spite of the aggressive move, the flurry of court action did not seem obviously destined to impact the election's outcome.

 The new filings, joining existing Republican legal challenges in Pennsylvania and Nevada, demand better access for campaign observers to locations where ballots are being processed and counted, and raised absentee ballot concerns, the campaign said.

-NBC News called Michigan for Biden on Wednesday.
-NBC News has not called Nevada, Pennsylvania or Georgia.
+The Associated Press called Michigan for Democrat Joe Biden on Wednesday.
+The AP has not called Nevada, Pennsylvania or Georgia.

 The Trump campaign also is seeking to intervene in a Pennsylvania case at the Supreme Court that deals with whether ballots received up to three days after the election can be counted, deputy campaign manager Justin Clark said.

-Trump's campaign also announced that it would ask for a recount in Wisconsin, also a state the AP called for Biden on Wednesday.
+Trump's campaign also announced that it would ask for a recount in Wisconsin, a state the AP called for Biden on Wednesday afternoon.
 Campaign manager Bill Stepien cited “irregularities in several Wisconsin counties,” without providing specifics.

 Biden said Wednesday the count should continue in all states, adding, “No one’s going to take our democracy away from us — not now, not ever."